 Selenium & Chrome

-Here are the three most common cases when you need Selenium:
+Here are the three most common cases when we should summon Selenium:

-You can install the Selenium package with pip:
+We can install the Selenium package with pip

 pip install selenium